 Injury Prevention in Ferguson, MO.
-Whether you’re an athlete and want to up your game, or you just retired and want to dedicate your time to being physical fit, don’t let the fear of reinjury keep you from the activities you love.
-While our certified Ferguson, MO physical therapists work extensively with athletes and others to heal after an injury, we are experts in the entire musculoskeletal system who can evaluate your movement, muscle and joint strength, and flexibility to show you techniques that are proven to prevent injury.
-Schedule an appointment at Axes Physical Therapy today or contact the location nearest you.
+Whether you play a sport and are hoping for a shot at the next stage, or a recent retiree who wants to spend more time being physical fit, don’t let the fear of reinjury keep you from the activities you love.
+While our certified Ferguson, MO physical therapists work extensively with athletes and others to heal after an injury, we are complete movement health specialists who can evaluate your body’s current condition and how you move to guide you through measures that are proven to reduce the risk of injury.
+Schedule an appointment at Axes Physical Therapy today or call the location most convenient for you.

 Injuries Axes PT Can Help Prevent in Ferguson, MO